Exam Board: AQA Spec A

 The specification is set up to help students develop an awareness of different religious views regarding a number of different topics.
 The specification allows for an in depth study of practices and beliefs within Christianity and Islam.

 Students will develop an understanding of the similarities between the two different religions focusing on the morals, principles and the beliefs and practices.

 The specification gives learners an opportunity to debate issues and draw on different religious views.

-As part of the 2 and 3 year course, learners will study Islam and Christianity and 4 different themes.
+As part of the 3 year course, learners will study Islam and Christianity and 4 different themes.

 The themes which have been picked for the learners are the following: